Powering the XEM7310MT

 The XEM7310MT has been designed to accept power (+5 VDC only) via the USB connector with a small modification.
 To power from USB, you will need to install a 0 Ω resistor (0402 dimension) at location R62, located on the reverse side of the PCB under the power connector.
 This will connect VBUS from the USB connector to the +VDC input on the XEM7310MT.

-With this resistor in place, do not apply power to the external DC power connector.
+With this resistor in place, do not apply power to an external DC power connector.

 Over-/Under-Voltage Protection